 Start acting right away, while you’re capable.
 For example, you may want them to help you with complex matters, and continue to help you if you become incapable; or

 An enduring power of attorney can be written so that it doesn’t come into effect until something triggers it.
 This is called a springing power of attorney.
 The triggering event might be that two physicians have declared you mentally incapable.
 At that point the attorney you’ve chosen in advance can take over your affairs.

 It’s your choice how much power you want to give to your attorney.
 You can give your attorney broad powers to do just about anything with your property and money.
 Or you can choose to limit your attorney’s power, such as dealing only with a specific bank account.

-Nidus Personal Planning Resource Centre and Registry offers a fact sheet on the general and specific authorities you can give to your attorney under an enduring power of attorney.
+Nidus Personal Planning Resource Centre and Registry explains the general and specific authorities you can give to your attorney under an enduring power of attorney.
 It’s best to talk to a lawyer or notary public if you have questions about how much power you want to give to your attorney.

 A power of attorney only gives your attorney authority to make decisions about your financial and legal affairs.
 There are other planning tools for dealing with health care and personal care.

 The attorney’s responsibilities

 At any time a power of attorney is used, your attorney must foster your independence and encourage your involvement in decision-making, to the extent this is reasonable.
 They must do this even if you’ve become incapable of handling your own affairs.